Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 - Update `-Dversion` from the above command with 1.0.X+1 pattern and push the file.

 ### Next Steps
-You're now ready to move on to run the CentOS Virtual Machine on Windows and are ready to install Vagrant to run the 'Amazon Web Services DEV' mirror locally.
+You're now to install Vagrant in order to run the 'Amazon Web Services DEV' mirror locally.

 ## Running the CentOS Virtual Machine on Windows